 The art of defending cannot be understated, and it remains the priority for many managers as they attempt to build their success upon the players at the back.
-However, in the twenty-five-year history of the Premier League, some defenders have struggled to contain the pressure of playing in front of some of the world's most passionate supporters.
+However, in the 30-year history of the Premier League, many defenders have struggled to cope with the pressure of playing in the grandest stage.

 Here are the five worst defenders to ever play in the Premier League.

 Staggeringly, Billy Davies spent £3 million on former Preston North End defender Claude Davis when his Derby County side were promoted to the Premier League in July 2007. £3 million may not sound like an astronomical fee today, but in 2007, it certainly was when cash from the Premier League was not consumed efficiently.